Baitul Futuh Mosque: Redevelopment for 2020

+Grand reopening

+Britain’s biggest mosque fully reopened on Saturday 4 March 2023 after 8 years following a costly rebuild of about $24 million after the complex was partly destroyed by a huge fire in 2015.

+A £20 million renovation project has seen the facade of the building re-worked with an ornate, geometric design.
+The mosque has also been re-built with some special new features, including solar panels on the roof, and other energy and water-saving features, to make it more sustainable.

+Its administration building has been rebuilt as a five-storey complex with two large multipurpose halls, offices and guest rooms.

+The exterior utilised light colored marble imported from Portugal, with 20 meter high columns.

+Hazrat Mirza Masroor Ahmad, the worldwide head and Caliph of the Ahmadiyya Muslim Community, inaugurated the new complex and delivered a keynote address.
+More than 1500 people from 40 countries attended the 19th National UK Peace Symposium which was held on 4 March 2023 along with the Grand Reopening of the newly built complex.

 MTA Television Studios

 The Baitul Futuh complex includes the Mosque and an administrative block, which is the location of the UK studio of the MTA International Studios (Muslim Television Ahmadiyya).
 There are two studios on site that are home to several television shows and other media relayed to the MTA online channels and television channels in the UK (e.g. the Sky MTA channel) and globally.
 MTA has a complete post production studio on site that processes its broadcast material.

 The fundamental role of MTA is to provide a platform for the head of the worldwide Ahmadiyya Community, Mirza Masroor Ahmad, to address his community members across the globe and also the wider global audience.
 Baitul Futuh also serves as the location of the weekly Friday Sermons delivered by Mirza Masroor Ahmad and these sermons are live broadcast globally on MTA's television channels and social media channels.

 The studio also hosts the Voice of Islam radio station.